SDOA-Net: An Efficient Deep Learning-Based DOA Estimation Network for Imperfect Array: The Proposed DOA Estimation Method

 With the batch size being $M_B$, the input signal is

 and the size is $M_B\times 2N$.

-Then, since the SDOAnet is based on the convolution network, we use a full connection (FC) as the input layer with the output dimension being $M_FM_I$, where $M_F$ denotes the number of filters in the convolution layers and $M_I$ denotes the inner dimension extension.
-After the input layer, the dimension of the signal is $M_B\times M_FM_I$, and we reshape the signal as a tensor $f_1(\boldsymbol{Y})$ with the dimension being $M_B \times M_F\times M_I$, where $f_1(\cdot)$ is a input layer function.
+Then, since the SDOA-Net is based on the convolution network, we use a full connection (FC) as the input layer with the output dimension being $M_FM_I$, where $M_F$ denotes the number of filters in the convolution layers and $M_I$ denotes the extension of the inner dimension.
+After the input layer, the dimension of the signal is $M_B\times M_FM_I$, and we reshape the signal as a tensor $f_1(\boldsymbol{Y})$ with the dimension $M_B \times M_F\times M_I$, where $f_1(\cdot)$ is an input layer function.

-The tensor is passed into the convolution layers and the number of convolution layers is $M_{C}$.
-In each convolution layer, a one-dimensional (1D) convolution operation is realized with the kernel size being $M_F\times M_K$ and the padding operation is used to keep that the size of convolution output is the same with that of input.
-The output of convolution operation is $M_B\times M_F \times M_I$.
-Then, the batch normalization is applied on the convolution output, and the normalization output is denoted as $f_3(f_2(f_1(\boldsymbol{Y})))$.
-The function $f_2(\cdot)$ denotes the convolution operation and $f_3(\cdot)$ is the batch normalization operation
+The tensor is passed to the convolution layers and the number of convolution layers is $M_{C}$.
+In each convolution layer, a one-dimensional (1D) convolution operation is realized with the kernel size being $M_F\times M_K$ and the padding operation is used to keep the size of the convolution output the same as that of the input.
+The output of the convolution operation is $M_B\times M_F \times M_I$.
+Then, the batch normalization is applied to the convolution output, and the normalization output is denoted as $f_3(f_2(f_1(\boldsymbol{Y})))$.
+The function $f_2(\cdot)$ denotes the convolution operation and $f_3(\cdot)$ is the batch normalization operation.

 where $\mathcal{E}\{x\}$ and $\text{Var}\{x\}$ are the mean and variance of $x$, respectively. $\epsilon$ is a value added to the denominator for numerical stability and can be set as $\epsilon=10^{-5}$.
-In each convolution layer, a ReLU function $f_4(\cdot)$ as shown in Fig.~\ref{relu} is applied on the output of the batch normalization, and is defined as
+In each convolution layer, a ReLU function $f_4(\cdot)$ is applied to the output of the batch normalization and is defined as

-After the convolution layers, a FC layer is used as an output layer with the input and output sizes being $M_B\times M_I M_F$ and $M_B\times 2N$, respectively.
+After the convolution layers, an FC layer is used as an output layer with the input and output sizes being $M_B\times M_I M_F$ and $M_B\times 2N$, respectively.
 The operation in the output layer is denoted as $f_5(\cdot)$.